Sunday, November 03, 2024

 I will read from British Standards and point to The Necessity of Poetics AND to my edition of the Selected Poems of Mary Robinson.

-As a bridge between the two poetry books, I will be reading my ‘transpositions’ of Robinson’s sonnets ‘Tabitha and Thunderer’, a section of British Standards.
+As a bridge between the two poetry books, I will be reading my ‘transpositions’ of Robinson’s sonnets ‘Tabitha and Thunderer’, a section of British Standards, along with other poems from the book.

 I will be reading with Elaine Randell, which is very exciting.